 In our current implementation, the robot's fixed base limits it to table-top manipulation tasks.
 A future direction is to extend the current setup to a mobile manipulation system, increasing the robot's operation range while enabling capabilities in challenging in-the-wild scenarios.
 This would require modifications to the data collection system to enable the demonstration of combined locomotion and manipulation, as well as removing the wires that tether the robot to the PC by moving to on-board computation.
-Another improvement would be to enhance the efficiency and robustness of the computational part of the system, opening the opportunity to increase the number of sensors and their resolution.
+Future mobile systems could potentially use small-sized camera development boards with WIFI/Bluetooth that can work wirelessly, \eg, \texttt{ESP32CAM}.
+Another future direction would be to automatically optimize morphology design and sensor placement with generative models~\cite{xu2024dynamics}.